 Dosage of Medical cannabis and THC: CBD ratio

 There are no legalized medical or recreational ratios of THC: CBD in drafted regulations.
 Therefore, Healthcare providers must to understand the medical impacts of cannabis and the interactions among various ratios of THC and CBD before it is prescribed in a medical setting.

 The Food and Drug Administration (FDA) has approved low-dose THC (initial oral dose 0.04 mg/kg b.i.d.) for treating nausea/vomiting associated with cancer chemotherapy for non-responders.

 Previous studies have reported various therapeutic dosages of medical cannabis for cancer treatment.
 Wide variations in the therapeutic doses were reported where the dosage of 0.5 mg/day THC: 10 mg/day CBD to 100 mg/day or 50 mg/day combined THC and CBD to 40 mg/day THC and 600 mg/day CBD was observed.
 Dosage forms were also found to vary greatly, with sublingual oil reported being the most common form of medical cannabis administration among children while vaporization being the most common dosage form among adults for the maximum conservation of cannabidiols and cannabinoids10.

 In a study on brain cancer patients, a CBD: THC ratio of 1:1 was found to be effective in improving the functional and physical capabilities and sleep qualities of cancer patients compared to using a CBD: THC ratio of 1:411.

 Approval by Regulatory Bodies

-Several after effects have been reported after the intake of medical cannabis and cannabinoids.
-Some may be beneficial for cancer patients, such as sedation and mood enhancement.
+Several after-effects have been reported after the intake of medical cannabis and cannabinoids.
+Some may benefit cancer patients, such as sedation and mood enhancement.
 Some of the common side effects include:

 - Dry mouth